OscarvanVuren/fhiaims_meeting_2024/sphinx-doc/fhiaims_2024/index.rst

 ------------------

 This meeting will include a number of tutorials before the main sessions of talks.
-The topics of these tutorials are ultimately to be driven by what attendees wish to see tutorials on however there will be a session on the fundamentals of FHI-aims and hwo best to utilise the software.
+The topics of these tutorials are ultimately to be driven by what attendees wish to see tutorials on however there will be a session on the fundamentals of FHI-aims and how best to utilise the software.
 Other, more advanced tutorials will be available and will be published here in due course.

+.. include:: tutorials.rst

 After the closing of the main body of the meeting, all attendees are invited to a code hack, wherein the developers of the codebase will get together and take part in some collaborative coding.
 The organisers would like to invite anyone with a suggestion for features to be included in FHI-aims to write these into the appropriate box during